Ecwid/ecwid-api-docs/includes/_application_storage.md

 # Benefits

-## Client side applications
+## For client-side applications

 Many Ecwid applications are client-side, which are created completely in Javascript and don’t require any backend interface or server-side functionality for a developer.

 These apps don’t require their own database on a dedicated server to manage user specific data and access it when it’s needed.
 To access that data, apps make calls to Ecwid API, where this data is stored.

-Ecwid API is got you covered on two main aspects of developing client-side applications: private data can be stored securely on Ecwid servers and all the hosting for that data is provided by Ecwid as well.
+Ecwid API has got you covered on two main aspects of developing client-side applications: private data can be stored securely on Ecwid servers and all the hosting for that data is provided by Ecwid as well.
 This allows for a secure and fast storage for your application’s needs.

 Your application can also utilize storage as a primary key-value database using the Ecwid API.
 Ecwid provides all the tools to operate with that storage – you can manage storage either through REST API or using simple functions provided by the Javascript SDK.

-## Server side applications
+## For server-side applications

 Sometimes server-side applications need to store user’s data as well as the client-side ones.
 Usually developers create mySQL or PostgreSQL databases or store data locally on a file system.